invertase/flutterfire_cli/README.md

 It will rewrite all your service files in place and your Dart initialization file.
 It does this by using the `firebase.json` to track each of your configurations to update the service file at the correct location.

 This command will  add the debug symbol upload script for Apple projects if you have updated your project to use Firebase Crashlytics.
-It will also update your `build.gradle` files as appropriate depending on what Firebase products your project requires (e.g. The command will write the required Firebase Performance and Crashlytics dependencies if your Flutter project has `firebase_performance` & `firebase_crashlytics` as dependencies in your android `build.gradle` files).
+It will also update your `build.gradle` files as appropriate depending on what Firebase products your project requires (e.g. The command will write the required Firebase Performance and Crashlytics dependencies in your android `build.gradle` files if your Flutter project has `firebase_performance` & `firebase_crashlytics` dependencies).

 ### Caveats
 - Use the Firebase service files for android (`google-services.json`), iOS & macOS (`GoogleService-Info.plist`).
 [See this comment](https://github.com/invertase/flutterfire_cli/issues/14#issuecomment-1270781026) for further information why we don't recommend Dart initialization for these platforms.